How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 4. Using The Automatic Needle Threader

-If you have a sewing machine with an automatic needle threader, this is an easy way to thread a sewing machine needle.
-In theory.
+If you have a sewing machine with an automatic needle threader, this is an easy way to thread a sewing machine needle in theory.
 I’ve never had great luck with the needle threaders on my sewing machines, though.
 The inside hook always bends, and it’s a pain to fix.

 If you have an automatic needle threader and want to use it, here’s a very brief summary and a picture above.